duncanspumpkin/MSP430-Enc28j60-Driver-and-Basic-Web-Client/README.txt

 2. Checked by sending ARP and recieving reply.
 Example to be added.
 3. Same as 2.
 4. Checked by sending and recieving Ping.
 Proper Example to be added.

-Not Complete:

 5. Checked by handshake with a server.
-Current Focus.
+Proper Example to be added.
 6. Checked by downloading basic web page.
+Note currently will not download but most of the code is there.

+Now that the basic client is working focus is on finishing TCP cleanly and general tidy up of the code base.